Here is the optimum number of steps for fat loss:

 Step goal: 5,000

-She is roughly going to be burning 2,200 calories a day.
+We estimate she's going to be burning around 2,200 calories a day.

 We have then set her a 1,700 calorie goal, predicting that it will create a daily 500 calorie deficit.